Cursee-Development/Tutorial-Saved-Data/README.md

 # Tutorial: Saved Data

-This repository shows a minimalistic implementation of SavedData for mods based on MultiLoader-Template.
+This repository shows a simple implementation of Minecraft's SavedData, and synchronizing that SavedData to clients for mods based on MultiLoader-Template.

 ---